Faculty Email List

 (Pittsburgh) has research interests in the philosophy of language and mind, philosophical logic, and early modern philosophy.
 Recent publications include "Objective Being and 'Ofness' in Descartes" in Philosophy and Phenomenological Research (2012), "Deflating Logical Consequence" in The Philosophical Quarterly (2011), "Expressibility and the Liar's Revenge" in the Australasian Journal of Philosophy (2011), "Two Kinds of Intentionality in Locke" in the Pacific Philosophical Quarterly (2010), and "Naïve Truth-Conditions and Meaning" in The Philosophical Quarterly (2008).

-- Keith Simmons (UCLA) specializes in logic, the history and philosophy of logic, philosophy of language, and Kant’s ethics.
+- Keith Simmons (UCLA) will be joining the department in the fall of 2014.
+He specializes in logic, the history and philosophy of logic, philosophy of language, and Kant’s ethics.
 His book on truth and the liar paradox, Universality and the Liar, appeared in hardback in 1993 and in paperback in 2008.
 He is the co-editor (with Simon Blackburn) of Truth, in the Oxford Readings in Philosophy Series (1999).
 His published and forthcoming articles explore the semantic and set-theoretical paradoxes, contextual theories of truth, deflationism, dialetheism, assertion, omniscience, medieval logic, Tarski’s logic, Poincaré and Richard on paradox, and Kant on moral worth.
 Works in progress include a monograph in which he develops a singularity solution to the paradoxes of definability, Russell’s paradox, and the truth paradoxes, and a monograph (with Dorit Bar-On) on theories of truth, which develops an extended critique of deflationism and a defense of a form of substantivism about truth.
 For an up-to-date CV, a full draft of the monograph on the paradoxes, and a prospectus for the monograph on truth, please visit homepage.

 - Samuel C. Wheeler III (Princeton) writes in philosophy of language. metaphysics, ethics, deconstruction, and ancient philosophy.
 He has just completed a book, Neo-Davidsonian Metaphysics and Meta-ethics.
 Recent publications include “Texts With Too Many Authors,” in nonsite, July, 2012, “Remembering Donald Davidson: His 1967 Undergraduate Philosophy of Language Course” in Donald Davidson: Life and Words, e dited by Maria Baghramian, Routledge 2012, pp65-70, “Davidson, Derrida and Differance” in Dialogues with Davidson (MIT 2011), “Pure Realism” Annales Philosophici 2010, “Naturalist Structuralism’s Aporia?
 Essentialism, Indeterminacy, and Nostalgia”, Konturen, January 2010, His book Deconstruction as Analytic Philosophy, was published in 2000 by Stanford University Press.